abhishekpsonawane07/Loan-Repayment-Prediction-ML/README.md

 ## 🔍 Model Performance

+## 🔍 Model Performance

-The project evaluates multiple machine learning algorithms to identify the best-performing model for loan approval prediction.
+The project evaluates multiple machine learning algorithms, including an Artificial Neural Network (ANN), to identify the best-performing model for loan approval prediction.
 Below are the performance metrics for each algorithm:

 | **Model Name**            | **Accuracy (%)** | **Precision (%)** | **Confusion Matrix**        |
 |---------------------------|------------------|-------------------|-----------------------------|